allysonw/dental-cms/notes.md

 ## Build app for doctors-eyes only first
 - once that is working, add in patient login

-## STEP 1: Create basic models & set up authentication for Doctor model
+## STEP 1: Create basic models & set up authentication for User model
+DONE

 ## STEP 2: Build out app
+# 1) Implement omniauth for google and facebook
+# 2) Create CRUD for patients and appointments

 ## STEP 3: come back LATER and add in ability for patients to log in
 This means at first there are no user roles needed - only doctors ever log in